-The 15th discussion 'Success, failures, challenges and opportunities for official statistics in the development and implementation of the global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development' was opened at the beginning of May.
+The 15th discussion 'Success, failures, challenges and opportunities for official statistics in the development and implementation of the global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development' was opened at the beginning of May 2023.

-The discussion can be found at: https://officialstatis tics.com/news-blog/15th-discussion-success-failures-challenges-in-the-SDG-development-and-implementa tion.
+The discussion can be found at: https://officialstatistics.com/news-blog/15th-discuss ion-success-failures-challenges-in-the-SDG-develop ment-and-implementation

-The discussion builds on the reflection in the editorial in the March issue.
-The 15th discussion invites readers to react to the statement that official statistics, following the endorsement of the Cape Town Global Action Plan for Sustainable Development Data at the UNSC in 2017, on the one hand, have greatly benefited in strong support for developing new methodologies and indicators, a renewed governance of the statical system, etc. but on the other hand is confronted with unrealistic expectations concerning several other indicators, the impossibility of finding/collecting required data and their implementation in general and regional coverage.
+The discussion builds on the reflection in the editorial in this March issue.
+The 15th discussion invites readers to react to the statement that official statistics, following the endorsement of the Cape Town Global Action Plan for Sustainable Development Data at the UNSC in 2017, on the one hand, have greatly benefited in strong support for developing new methodologies and indicators, a renewed governance of the statical system, etc. but the other hand is confronted with unrealistic expectations concerning several other indicators, the impossibility of finding/collecting required data and their implementation in general and regional coverage.